 Business immigration includes investors and those who are self-employed.
+Those who are involved in business can apply to the Investor and Business Visa.
 Self-employed persons must be able to purchase or establish a business in Canada that will contribute to the economy.
 Investors must be able to invest a specific sum of money in a Canadian business as well as have business experience.

 Family Class Immigration

-If you have a close relative or spouse who is a permanent resident or a Canadian citizen, they could be eligible to sponsor you to come to Canada and become a permanent resident.
+If you have a close relative or spouse who is a permanent resident or a Canadian citizen, they could be eligible to sponsor you to come to Canada and become a permanent resident through Family Class Sponsorship.

 People who come to Canada on a study permit or work permit who are proficient in one of the two official languages and have work experience in Canada may be able to qualify for the Canadian Experience Class.
 This is because they are familiar with Canadian society and the labour market, and will adjust to life in Canada easily.